psr2025/FCS_Project_Tax_Calculator_App/README.md

             - pip install -r requirements.txt

 5. Running the Application
+    1. Open a terminal and navigate into the application folder: cd tax_calculator_app
-    - From the project root, run: streamlit run tax_calculator_app/tax_calculator.py
+    2. run: streamlit run tax_calculator_app/tax_calculator.py
     - The app will start at: http://localhost:8501

 6. Machine Learning